Alcohol: health harm

 National Records of Scotland (NRS) publish information on the numbers of deaths which are classified as 'alcohol-specific’ annually.

-• Alcohol-specific deaths were 4.3 times as frequent in the most deprived areas of Scotland compared to the least deprived areas.
+- Alcohol-specific deaths were 4.5 times as frequent in the most deprived areas of Scotland compared to the least deprived areas.
 This compares to a ratio of 1.8 times for all causes of death.
-This disparity in rates of alcohol-specific death has generally fallen over time but has fluctuated more in the past few years.
+This disparity in rates of alcohol-specific death has generally fallen over time.
 There has been a clear and consistent trend over time showing alcohol-specific deaths are more common in more deprived areas (Table 5).

-• The main underlying causes of the alcohol-specific deaths that have been registered since 2000 are alcoholic liver disease (778 deaths in 2022) and mental and behavioural disorders due to use of alcohol (397 deaths in 2022), see Table 8 of NRS report.
+- The main underlying causes of the alcohol-specific deaths that have been registered since 2000 are alcoholic liver disease (805 deaths in 2023) and mental and behavioural disorders due to use of alcohol (382 deaths in 2023) (Table 8).

 Mortality and morbidity attributable to alcohol

-Alcohol is linked to many disease conditions and is one of the major risk factors for burden of disease in established market economies.
+disease in established market economies.
 These conditions may be acute or chronic diseases or injuries.
-In order to measure the total burden of morbidity and mortality attributable to alcohol, all these conditions must be identified and the proportion attributable to alcohol calculated.
+In order to estimate the total burden of morbidity and mortality attributable to alcohol, all these conditions must be identified and the proportion attributable to alcohol calculated.
 Examples of conditions where alcohol is wholly attributable include alcoholic liver disease and mental and behavioural disorders due to the use of alcohol.
 Partially attributable conditions include cancer of the lip, oral cavity and pharynx, coronary heart disease and stroke.
 The proportions of these conditions attributable to alcohol (population attributable fractions or PAF) can be identified from literature reviews and/or primary analysis.
 For a particular disease or injury, it can be interpreted as the proportion of the total cases that would not have occurred in the absence of exposure to the risk factor.

 The impact of alcohol consumption in Scotland in terms of harms to health as well as the wider impact on individuals, families, communities and the economy is well documented.
-The ScotPHO report, Hospital admissions, deaths and overall burden of disease attributable to alcohol consumption in Scotland, presents revised estimates of patients admitted to hospital, deaths and the overall burden of disease attributable to alcohol consumption in Scotland by age group and sex for 2015.
-The key points from the main report are shown below:
+As of 2024 these statistics are available on the PHS Alcohol Consumption and Harms Dashboard.
+Key points from the dashboard for Alcohol Related Hospital and Mortality statistics are shown below:

-• In 2015, a total of 41,161 adults aged 16 years and over were admitted to hospital at least once with a wholly or partially alcohol-attributable condition (6.4% of 644,574 total individuals admitted at least once in 2015).
+- In 2020, an estimated total of 53,748 adults aged 15 years and over were admitted to hospital at least once with a wholly or partially alcohol-attributable condition

-• Of the adult patients hospitalised due to alcohol in 2015, more than one in four (27%) were admitted for an unintentional injury.
+- Of the adult patients hospitalised due to alcohol in 2020, ( for a partially alcohol-attributable condition), an estimated 30% were admitted for an unintentional injury.

 Deaths attributable to alcohol consumption in 2015

-• Men were almost twice as likely to die from an alcohol-attributable condition in 2015 compared with women (8.4% and 4.7%, respectively).
+- Men were estimated to be almost twice as likely to die from an alcohol-attributable condition in 2020 compared with women (EASR 81.7 and 43 per 100,00, respectively).

 Primary care consultations